How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 Loss of leaf color in Croton Plant is caused by too little light.
 Position the plant in a brighter spot where it will receive bright light with some direct sunshine.

 Bright light with some direct morning or evening sunlight enhances the beautiful leaf color.
-You can also grow the plant under a grow light if the natural lighting is not adequate.
+You may also grow the plant under a grow light if the natural lighting is not adequate.

 Loss of lower leaves